Destinetheanalyst/SQL-query-Statements-1/README.md

 To showcase different sql functions and their various meanings

 ### Data Source
-The data was gotten from POSHEM TECHNOLOGIES
+The data "dbo.players" was gotten from POSHEM TECHNOLOGIES

 ### Tool
 The tool used for this project is Microsoft Server Query Language (MSSQL)

 ### Exploratory Data Analysis

-The EDA involved exploring the data to answer different questions
+The EDA involved exploring the dbo.players data to answer different questions
  ##### Question 1.
  -  Write a query to display all the information inside players.
  -  Write a query to retrieve the last_name, first_name and city for each player.